|

 - Newspaper sales and delivery, babysitting, handiwork and domestic employment in or about private homes.

-- The entertainment industry as a performer, subject to regulation by the Department of Labor.**
+- The entertainment industry as a performer, subject to regulation by the Department of Labor and Workforce Development.

 Work Permit

-- All minors 14, 15, 16 years of age must have a work permit.
-Some employers may also require permits for 17 year olds under federal law.
+- All minors 14, 15, 16 years of age must have an approved work permit.

 - A new work permit must be obtained for each new job.